certara/pyDarwin/docs/Example1.rst

     {V2~WT[2]}

 Note the use of the escape syntax, "\\t" for a tab.
-Newlines will be coded similarly as "\\n".
-Actual crlf's are not permitted in JSON, and \\n must be used.
+Newlines will be coded similarly as "\\n" (actual CLRFs are not permitted in JSON, and \\n must be used).
 NONMEM comments (text after ";") are permitted.
 However, the user must be aware of the impact that comments in token text may have on any code that follows.
-This $THETA block has 3 fixed THETA initial estimates - THETA(1), THETA(2) and THETA(3).
+This $THETA block has 3 fixed THETA initial estimates - THETA(1), THETA(2), and THETA(3).
 These will appear in all control files in the search.
 These fixed initial estimates are then followed by searched initial estimates.
 Searched initial estimates may or may not appear, depending on the model specification (:ref:`phenotype<phenotype>`).
 Searched initial estimates must be placed after all fixed initial estimates.
 Each initial estimate must be on a separate line and must be surrounded by parentheses.
-The standard combinations of (lower, initial,upper) are all supported.
+The standard combinations of (lower, initial, upper) are all supported.

-Tokens sets for each feature to be searched will be defined as these :ref:`token key-text pairs<token key-text pair>` (analogous to key-value pairs in JSON, but only text values are permitted)
+Tokens sets for each feature to be searched will be defined as these :ref:`token key-text pairs<token key-text pair>` (analogous to key-value pairs in JSON, but only text values are permitted).

 Each of these dimensions has two options.
-Therefore the total number of candidate models in the search space is number of permutations - 2^6 = 64.
+Therefore, the total number of candidate models in the search space is the number of permutations - 2^6 = 64.

-In the :download:`template text <../examples/user/Example1/template.txt>` note the special text in curly braces({}).
+In the :download:`template text <../examples/user/Example1/template.txt>`, note the special text in curly braces({}).
 These are :ref:`tokens<token>`.
-Tokens come in sets, as typically multiple text substitution must be made to results in a syntactically correct NMTRAN control file.
+Tokens come in sets, as typically multiple text substitutions must be made to result in a syntactically correct NMTRAN control file.
 For example, if ALAG1 is to be used in the $PK block, a corresponding initial estimate for this parameter must be provided in the $THETA block.
 These tokens (collectively called a token set) are then replaced by the corresponding text value in the :ref:`token key-text pair <token key-text pair>`.

 **Note !!!**
-In order to parse the text in the initial estimates blocks (THETA, OMEGA and SIGMA) the user MUST include token stem text as a comment (i.e. after ";").
+In order to parse the text in the initial estimates blocks (THETA, OMEGA, and SIGMA), the user MUST include token stem text as a comment (i.e., after ";").
 There is no other way to identify which initial estimates are to be associated with which THETA.
-E.g, if an token stem as two THETAs:
+For example, if a token stem as two THETAs and the test in the $PK block is:

 Effect = THETA(EMAX) * CONC/(THETA(EC50) + CONC)
-for the text in the $PK block, then code to be put into the $THETA block will be:

 The resulting $THETA block for this initial feature will be: